zainabmirkar/100DaysOfDevOps/AWS/Account Management, Billing and Support/Organizations.md

 - does not allow anything by default

+## Organizational Unit
+- ou can enable you to group several aws accounts together and administer them as a single unit

 ### multi account strategy in AWS.
 - That means that you wanna create the accounts